King, Crown Prince Bid Farewell To Oman Sultan

-Amman, May 23 (Petra)-- His Majesty King Abdullah II and His Royal Highness Crown Prince Al Hussein bin Abdullah II on Thursday bid farewell to Oman Sultan Haitham bin Tarik at the conclusion of a two-day state visit to Jordan.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah and HRH Crown Prince Hussein on Thursday bid farewell to Oman Sultan Haitham Bin Tarik at the conclusion of a two-day state visit to Jordan.

-Their Royal Highnesses Prince Feisal bin Al Hussein, the escort of honour to Sultan Haitham, and Prince Hashim bin Al Hussein, and HisHighness

-Prince Mired bin Ra'ad, Chief Royal Councilor at the Royal Hashemite Court, as well as senior officials, Jordan's ambassador to Oman, and Oman's ambassador to Jordan were present to bid the sultan farewell at Marka Airport.
+Their Royal Highnesses Prince Feisal, the escort of honour to Sultan Haitham, and Prince Hashim, and HH Prince Mired, chief royal councilor at the Royal Hashemite Court, as well as senior officials, Jordan's ambassador to Oman and Oman's ambassador to Jordan were present to bid the sultan farewell at Marka Airport, according to a

 Legal Disclaimer: